-Our work focuses on the public life of places — finding new ways to build public will, shift policy, secure funding, and foster belonging.
+Our work focuses on the public life of places.
+We find new ways to build civic will, shift policy, secure funding, and foster belonging.

 Welcoming BIPOC-led businesses to downtown Boston